apsislabs/blender_preflight/README.md

 ## TODO

 1. Code cleanup.
 The script is quite rough as is.
+2. Stop using blender selections for state management.
+3. Allow for meshes with same name
-2. Better documentation.
+3. Better documentation.
-3. Parent script for executing on an entire directory.
+4. Parent script for executing on an entire directory.